 Other Names: Blue Colorado Spruce;Colorado Blue Spruce

-An absolutely spectacular evergreen with metallic silver needles and a uniformly pyramidal habit of growth, very refined and distinctive; best used as a solitary color accent or for color articulation where it can stand out
+An absolutely spectacular evergreen with thick, powder blue needles and a broadly pyramidal habit of growth; very refined and distinctive; best used as a solitary color accent or for color articulation where it can stand out

-Thompsen Blue Spruce has attractive silver foliage.
-The needles are highly ornamental and remain silver throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Thompsen Blue Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive powder blue foliage with hints of silver.
+The needles are highly ornamental and remain powder blue throughout the winter.
 The rough gray bark adds an interesting dimension to the landscape.

 Thompsen Blue Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.